We bet this title made you look twice! But could your cookware actually be killing you?

 Most, true ceramic cookware is typically safe from toxins such as lead or cadmium.
 Beware of brands that glaze their ceramic cookware with non-toxic inorganic minerals and oxide to create a “non-stick” surface.
 Ceramic cookware is typically not the most durable for reasons such as: not being dishwasher safe, low-quality construction, and less even heat distribution.

 Ole faithful cast iron cookware has been used for generations to help prevent anemia, plus being famously known for being durable and relatively low maintenance.
-Nowadays, since diets are more well rounded, it is best to use cast iron as a once and awhile/special occasion cookware item.
+Nowadays, since diets are more well rounded, it is best to use cast iron as a once in awhile/special occasion cookware item.

-MOST POPULAR COOKWARE TO STAY AWAY FROM:
+WHAT IS THE MOST POPULAR COOKWARE TO STAY AWAY FROM?

 Aluminum is a chemical element that makes up about 8% of the Earth’s crust.
 Because of its abundance and low cost, it can be found in your cooking utensils, antacids, antiperspirants, and even your cookware!
 Being a highly reactive element, it can provide serious health risks when ingested.
 In a study conducted by the International Journal of Alzheimer’s Disease, aluminum has been linked to various neurodegenerative diseases, including Alzheimer’s disease.